lingqingmeng/node-express-sequelize-postgres-1/README.md

 1. Modify the `pg_hba.conf` file and add an entry for the following
 2. Start msc.services as an admin in Win10, to do that you'll have to hit Windows button then type `services.msc` then right click start as administrator

+Documentation on auth methods

+> trust
+> Allow the connection unconditionally.
+This method allows anyone that can connect to the PostgreSQL database server to login as any PostgreSQL user they wish, without the need for a password or any other authentication.
+See Section 20.4 for details.

+> md5
+> Perform SCRAM-SHA-256 or MD5 authentication to verify the user's password.
+See Section 20.5 for details.

+> password
+> Require the client to supply an unencrypted password for authentication.
+Since the password is sent in clear text over the network, this should not be used on untrusted networks.
+See Section 20.5 for details.

+#### Optionally

+You may have to

+1. Check the `postgresql.conf` file to

 #### Content